keylogin/Keylogin/README.md

 - 👋 Hi, I’m @Keylogin
-- 👀 I’m interested in cibersecurity, python scripts and coding.
+- 👀 I’m interested in cybersecurity, python scripts and coding.
-- 🌱 I’m currently learning python, kali linux (linux), CCNA, network
+- 🌱 I’m currently learning python, kali linux (linux), CCNA, penetration testing, ethical hacking.
 - 💞️ I’m looking to collaborate on with loyal people and inteligents.
 - 📫 How to reach me on and on.